 To really take all of the stress out of self-catering, you can also ask Blue Chip to provide a hamper of provisions for your arrival (including wine!)
 We were especially lucky to find that Fiona’s creative flair also runs to baking and she had left a home-made Victoria sponge as a welcome gift for our arrival.

 iven our close proximity to Dartmoor, we were keen to explore, especially as we had been blessed with an abundance of late autumnal sunshine on Sunday morning.
 Blue Chip had us picked up by a local and very friendly taxi driver and taken to a riding stable for a morning’s hack.
 I have done a fair bit of riding in the past but the others were novices and I was impressed with how helpful and patient the girl at the stables was.
 They even provided boots and gloves, as well as the obligatory hat.
-With a short lessen on how to start and stop for those who needed it, we set off on our beautiful, gentle ponies.
-Given how late autumn has stayed with us this year, the colours on Dartmoor were stunning and I felt blessed as my four legged companion and I wielded our way across the stunning countryside, bathed in sunshine.
+With a short lesson on how to start and stop for those who needed it, we set off on our beautiful, gentle ponies.
+Given how late autumn has stayed with us this year, the colours on Dartmoor were stunning and I felt blessed as my four-legged companions and I wielded our way across the stunning countryside, bathed in sunshine.
 At one point we passed a herd of wild ponies and I did wonder if Mia (my pony) looked enviously at them as I urged her past.
 However, by the time we had made it back to the stables the sunshine had been replaced by rather dark clouds and as the rain drops started to come down and I saw how fast Mia retreated into her stable, I decided perhaps she wasn’t that envious after all!

-After that exercise we were ready for lunch and Blue Chip had made us a reservation at the nearby Rugglestone Inn.
+After that exercise, we were ready for lunch and Blue Chip had made us a reservation at the nearby Rugglestone Inn.
 This was literally a 10 minute walk from the stables and was a real find.
 However, as it is in the middle of nowhere, not somewhere you are going to stumble across.
 It was a quaint little pub (and I mean little) serving excellent home cooked food.
-But it was heaving when we arrived and without a reservation you would never have been seated.
-In fact one couple were so desperate for their lunch, we saw them sitting in the lean-to in the garden surrounded by a gaggle of geese!
+But it was heaving when we arrived and without a reservation, you would never have been seated.
+In fact, one couple were so desperate for their lunch, we saw them sitting in the lean-to in the garden surrounded by a gaggle of geese!

-It really is these little touches that make the whole Blue Chip experience really worthwhile and make for an entirely stress free break for everyone.
+It really is these little touches that make the whole Blue Chip experience really worthwhile and make for an entirely stress-free break for everyone.
 I wish I had known about them when I organised my last big birthday bash but with the next one now only a few years away, I will certainly be contacting them in the future!

-Blue Chip Holidays offer 3 nights at Stowford Manor in Ivybridge, Devon from £105 per person based on 12 sharing on a self catering basis.
-Activities, experiences and a private chef can be arranged through Blue Chip Holidays bespoke concierge service, Blue Chip Experience for a hassle free break.www.bluechipholidays.co.uk/ +44 (0) 333 3317 995.
+Blue Chip Holidays offer 3 nights at Stowford Manor in Ivybridge, Devon from £105 per person based on 12 sharing on a self-catering basis.
+Activities, experiences and a private chef can be arranged through Blue Chip Holidays bespoke concierge service, Blue Chip Experience for a hassle-free break.www.bluechipholidays.co.uk/ +44 (0) 333 3317 995.